alopezrivera/mpl_plotter/README.md

 # 3. Map of the library

 This is the map of the library.
-Mostly a reference for importing functions.
+Mostly for import reference.

 Entries in the map are in order of relevance (and in which they will be discussed).